-Copyright Agency member, esteemed journalist and financial commentator, Alan Kohler, recently featured in an AB+F Magazine article, discussing the fallout from the Hayne Report (banking Royal Commission) and the little issue of copyright.
+Copyright Agency member, esteemed journalist and financial commentator, Alan Kohler, featured in an AB+F Magazine article, discussing the fallout from the Hayne Report (banking Royal Commission) and the little issue of copyright.

 What’s required, I think, is for banks to change their business models and to get out of the business of financial advice – to stick to their banking knitting.
 Advice must be independent – it cannot be provided by an employee of either a bank or a wealth manager.
 As long as banks try to provide client-focused advice, they will get into trouble.